 Psychotherapy and social support

-Counseling and other types of therapy can help a person with schizophrenia live independently.
+Counseling and other therapy can help a person with schizophrenia live independently.

 Some options include:

-Also, social support can help a person find work and housing and improve their communication skills and overall well-being.
+Social support can help a person find work and housing, hone their communication skills, and improve their overall well-being.
 This may involve a peer support group.

 Caregivers and loved ones can help by learning about schizophrenia and encouraging the person to follow their treatment plan.